 Shape Change: a primarily shapeless, amoeboid horror, the Famileech can easily change its shape.
 It can flow over even large obstacles with ease, form pseudopods with which to grasp at living beings, and you can sometime see hints of... people under its skin.

 Abnormal Attribute: no one will ever mistake the Famileech for a regular human being, or even four human beings.
 No, it is an immense, undulating mass of formless flesh that occasionally betrays hints of the animal life forms it has absorbed just beneath its skin.

-Lacking a consistent form since it ceaselessly shifts in shape and size, not to mention the fact that it is almost always issuing forth new pseudopods in order to consume all within its environment, the Famileech wears no costume.
+Lacking a consistent form since it ceaselessly shifts in shape and size, not to mention the fact that it is almost always issuing forth new pseudopods to consume all within its environment, the Famileech wears no costume.
 Heck, it can't even wear clothing, really!

 Beyond its hunger, the Famileech has little personality.
 When it first formed from the paranormally altered Robinson family, it betrayed hints of the individual members that comprised its mass, but now it houses so many human components that it only answers to its hunger.

 Real Name: Leonard, Marge, Timmy, and Janey Robinson (among many, many others)

 Legal Status: citizen(s) of the United States with no known criminal record

 Marital Status: Leonard and Marge were married to each other